wp-plugins/subscribe2/ReadMe.txt

 * Minor layout update to Widget Settings
 * Fix for non-sending notifications for pages - proposed by ctcdesign
+* Fix for a translation domain error in admin/settings.php - proposed by monpelaud

 = Version 8.5 by Matthew Robinson =